How to Harvest Zinnia Seeds (So you Never have to Buy Them Again)

 Purchasing new seeds can be expensive!
 I want beautiful blooms in my cutting garden but I don’t want it to cost an arm and a leg!

-store zinnia seeds
+how to store zinnia seeds

 Storing your zinnia seeds is the final step!
 There are several ways to store the harvested zinnia seeds.
 Here are a couple of ways to store the seeds.
 Let me know if you have other ideas for seed storage!